kerrycobb/sra-nextflow-pipeline/README.md

 #### 2. Create an index for the reference genome.

 #### 3. Prepare configuration file.
 Modify the example `main.config` file.
-The most important parameter is the memory for the bwa_mem process.
+The most important parameters are the cpus and memory for the bwa_mem process.

 #### 4. Execute the pipeline with:
 ```